aery32/aery32-refguide/source/functions/usart.rst

 Universal Sync/Asynchronous Receiver/Transmitter, `#include <aery32/usart.h> <https://github.com/aery32/aery32/blob/master/aery32/aery32/usart.h>`_
 ================================================

+USART module can be used for several kind of communication.
+The RS-232 serial communication with a personal computer (PC) is likely the most common one.

 .. note::

     There's also a class driver for serial port communication.
-Skip to :doc:`Serial port class driver <../clsdrv/serial_port>`.
+Skip to :doc:`Serial Port class driver <../clsdrv/serial_port>`.

-USART module can be used for several kind of communication.
-The RS-232 serial communication with a personal computer (PC) is likely the most common one.

 Initialization
 --------------